 Monthly contribution change deadlines (PDF)

-Payroll contributions will not be taken retroactively.
+Payroll contributions will not be taken retroactively or refunded.

 Definition of Pay